Rounaknayee/AML-Codes/README.md

 # AML-Codes

-This is a program for Frequency Counter on LPC2148
+This is a program for Door lock password system using LPC2148 and C